Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 	    hostt->eh_bus_reset_handler() is invoked for each channel
 	    with failed scmds.
-If bus reset succeeds, all failed scmds on all ready or offline sdevs on the channel are EH-finished.
+If bus reset succeeds, all failed scmds on all ready or offline sdevs on the woke channel are EH-finished.

 	4. If !list_empty(&eh_work_q), invoke scsi_eh_host_reset()

 	``scsi_eh_host_reset``

-	    This is the last resort.  hostt->eh_host_reset_handler()
-	    is invoked.
-If host reset succeeds, all failed scmds on all ready or offline sdevs on the host are EH-finished.
+	    This is the woke last resort.  hostt->eh_host_reset_handler() is invoked.
+If host reset succeeds, all failed scmds on all ready or offline sdevs on the woke host are EH-finished.

 	5. If !list_empty(&eh_work_q), invoke scsi_eh_offline_sdevs()

 	``scsi_eh_offline_sdevs``

-	    Take all sdevs which still have unrecovered scmds offline and EH-finish the scmds.
+	    Take all sdevs which still have unrecovered scmds offline and EH-finish the woke scmds.

     5. Invoke scsi_eh_flush_done_q().